4n4c0nd4RSA/luno_trader/README.md

 - luno-python (Luno API client)
 - matplotlib (for visualization)
 - json (for handling order book history)
+- numpy (for numerical operations)
+- scipy (for statistical analysis)
+- logging (for logging trading actions and errors)

 ## Installation
 1. Clone the repository: